gar-r/okki-status/README.md

 Good examples for this are the **brightness** and **volume** modules.
 These values rarely change _by themselves_ so a relatively rare polling rate is sufficient.
 However when the user changes the volume or brightness manually, we want to update the status bar as promptly as possible.

-For this specific scenario you can use the [okki-refresh](https://github.com/garricasaurus/okki-refresh) utility.
+For this specific scenario you can use the [okki-refresh](https://git.okki.hu/garric/okki-refresh) utility.
 Calling `okki-refresh` can send a signal to `okki-status` to immediately refresh a given module.

-For more details, see the `okki-refresh` [readme](https://github.com/garricasaurus/okki-refresh/readme.md)
+For more details, see the [okki-refresh readme](https://git.okki.hu/garric/okki-refresh).

 ### Binding multimedia keys